nJasow04/nJasow04/README.md

 - Hi, I’m Jason
-- I am a student studying computer science at UCLA expecting to graduate in 2026
+- I am a student studying computer science and engineering at UCLA expecting to graduate in 2026

 IG: @wjason04